 Osinbajo Condemns Killing Of Deborah Samuel In Sokoto

-Vice President Yemi Osinbajo on Friday condemned the brutal killing of Debora Samuel, a student of the Shehu Shagari College of Education in Sokoto State.
+Vice President Yemi Osinbajo on Friday condemned the brutal killing of Deborah Samuel, a student of the Shehu Shagari College of Education in Sokoto State.

 Samuel, a second-year student of the college, was killed on Thursday following an allegation that she had blasphemed Muhammad (SAW), the prophet of Islam.